-School principal, assistant principal, or their designee Responsibilities:
+School administration or their designee

 The Incident Commander (IC) is responsible for directing emergency operations and shall remain at the Command Post ICC to observe and direct all operations.
 In the absence of the normal IC, anyone may assume the duties of the IC until someone more.
 The Incident Command Center (ICC) - The ICC will normally be located in the playground.
 If any conditions make this unsafe, a safe alternate location will be selected.